What we believe

 People on disability benefits are losing out

 We're deeply concerned to see how the safety net for disabled people has been eroded.
-Too many people with Parkinson's are finding themselves left without adequate financial support.
+Too many people with Parkinson's are finding themselves left without the right financial support to live independently.

 Download Has welfare become unfair?
 (PDF, 15.11MB).